SatAlison/Analyzing-Economic-Growth-and-Regional-Disparities/README.md

 5. **GDP Per Capita Differences**
 - **High vs. Low-Income Disparities**: High-income countries have an average GDP per capita of around **45,584 USD**, while low-income countries average only **1,974 USD**.
 This significant difference makes it hard for low-income regions to close the gap.
   - It will take about **139.08 years** for low-income countries to reach the current GDP average of high-income countries.
-  - Middle-income countries need approximately **45.40 years**, while upper middle-income countries have a shorter timeframe of **11.80 years** to reach high-income levels.
+  - Middle-income countries need approximately **45.40 years**, while upper middle-income countries have a shorter timeframe of **11.80 years** to reach current high-income levels.
 The economic gap remains substantial.

 ![newplot (6)](https://github.com/user-attachments/assets/febbf22d-7840-4858-abce-89a9da1c09bd)